International Presbyterian Church

-The International Presbyterian Church (IPC) is a Reformed church in the United Kingdom, the European Union and South Korea, that holds to the Presbyterian confession of faith, with common commitments, purpose and accountability and government.
+The International Presbyterian Church (IPC) is a Reformed church in the United Kingdom, the European Union and South Korea, that holds to the Presbyterian confession of faith, with common commitments, purpose, accountability and governance.

 Origin

 The church was founded by Francis Schaeffer as a missionary of the Reformed Presbyterian Church (RPCES) in the United States.
-Schaeffer and his wife began L'Abri ("the Shelter") and then started the International Presbyterian Church.
+Schaeffer and his wife, Edith, began L'Abri ("the Shelter") and then started the International Presbyterian Church.
 They moved from Switzerland to England, bringing the church with them.
 The first congregation started in Ealing in 1969.
 They also created congregations among Korean-speaking people, including the London Korean Church.

 Missionaries for the church worked in Timișoara, Targu Jiu, Verona, Italy, Ghent, Belgium and Baku, Azerbaijan.

-Recently dissatisfied evangelical groups from the Church of Scotland have joined the church, with former ministers, elders and members creating the four new Scottish congregations out of existing Church of Scotland congregations.
-However, subsequently the Grace Community Church congregation located in Kyle of Lochalsh closed.
+In the 2010's, some dissatisfied evangelical congregations from the Church of Scotland have joined the International Presbyterian Church, with former ministers, elders (males only) and members creating four new Scottish congregations out of existing Church of Scotland congregations (although, one has since closed).
+These movements to another denomination was especially due to the liberalisation of the Church of Scotland on matters of human sexuality in the twentieth century.

 Organization

-The IPC has four presbyteries, namely a British Presbytery, a European Proto-Presbytery, Korean Presbytery and a South-Korean Proto-Presbytery.
+The IPC has four presbyteries, namely a British Presbytery, a European Proto-Presbytery, Korean Presbytery and a South-Korean Proto-Presbytery which all follow a common Book of Church Order.
+The IPC website lists 48 congregations in total.

-The British Presbytery comprises twelve English-speaking congregations in the United Kingdom.
+The British Presbytery comprises seventeen English-speaking congregations in the United Kingdom.
 They are: